 Instead of downloading the image, website owners would display it on their website by linking to its original location.
 As a result, the image would load from another server, which would have the effect of using bandwidth and storage provided by the image owner.

-Such hotlinking is often done by bots that automatically create websites using content aggregated from other websites.
+Such hotlinking is often carried out by bots that automatically create websites using content aggregated from other sites.
 The reason?
-By scraping this content, the malicious user can either make money from banner ads displayed alongside, or claim the content as their own.
+By scraping this content, a malicious usercan make money from banner ads displayed alongside or, alternatively, simply claim the content as their own.

 Not all hotlinking is bad, of course.
 The best example of legitimate hotlinking is Google Images, something many of us rely on without really considering how it works.
 When your images are scanned by Google Images, Google caches a small thumbnail that can be displayed in search results.
 Once the thumbnail is clicked, however, the magnified image no longer comes from Google, but from the image owner’s website.